quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP/QUIC Error Codes {#http-error-codes}

-The following error codes are defined for use in QUIC RST_STREAM and APPLICATION_CLOSE frames when using HTTP/QUIC.
+The following error codes are defined for use in QUIC RST_STREAM, STOP_SENDING, and CONNECTION_CLOSE frames when using HTTP/QUIC.

 STOPPING (0x00):
 : This value is reserved by the transport to be used in response to QUIC